Plantation of Ulster: Ulster before plantation

 The Tudor conquest of Ireland began in the 1540s, during the reign of Henry VIII (1509–1547), and concluded in the reign of Elizabeth I (1558–1603) sixty years later, breaking the power of the semi-independent Irish chieftains.
 As part of the conquest, plantations (colonial settlements) were established in Queen's County and King's County (Laois and Offaly) in the 1550s as well as Munster in the 1580s, and in 1568 Warham St Leger and Richard Grenville established Joint stock/Cooperate colonies in Cork, although these were not very successful.

 In the 1570s, Elizabeth I authorised a privately funded plantation of eastern Ulster, led by Thomas Smith and Walter Devereux, 1st Earl of Essex.
 This was a failure and sparked violent conflict with the local Irish lord, in which Lord Deputy Essex killed many of the lord of Clandeboy's kin.

 In the Nine Years' War of 1594–1603, an alliance of northern Gaelic chieftains—led by Hugh O'Neill of Tyrone, Hugh Roe O'Donnell of Tyrconnell, and Hugh Maguire of Fermanagh—resisted the imposition of English government in Ulster and sought to affirm their own control.
-Following an extremely costly series of campaigns by the English the war ended in 1603 with the Treaty of Mellifont.
+Following an extremely costly series of campaigns by the English, the war ended in 1603 with the Treaty of Mellifont.
 The terms of surrender granted to what remained of O'Neill's forces were considered generous at the time.

 After the Treaty of Mellifont, the northern chieftains attempted to consolidate their positions, whilst some within the English administration attempted to undermine them.
 In 1607, O'Neill and his primary allies left Ireland to seek Spanish help for a new rebellion to restore their privileges, in what became known as the Flight of the Earls.
 King James issued a proclamation declaring their action to be treason, paving the way for the forfeiture of their lands and titles.

+Aims

+The Plantation of Ulster was presented to James I as a joint "British" (English and Scottish) venture to 'pacify' and 'civilise' Ulster, with the number of settlers split evenly between each country.
+James saw the Gaels as barbarous and rebellious, and believed Gaelic culture should be wiped out.
+Plantation was seen as a means of anglicising Ulster and implementing the Protestant Reformation there.

+For centuries, Scottish Gaelic mercenaries called gallowglass (gallóglaigh) had been migrating to Ulster to serve under the Irish chiefs.
+James wanted to sever these ties, seeing them as a threat to England.

+Furthermore, James had been King of Scotland before he became King of England and wanted to reward his Scottish subjects with land in Ulster to assure them they were not being neglected now that he had moved his court to London.
+Long-standing contacts between Ulster and the west of Scotland meant that Scottish participation was a practical necessity.

+King James therefore had the following objectives in implementing the plantation: